Maxbrand/blog/content/post/Low budget car rig.md

 <br>
 {{< vimeo 286902734 >}}
 <br>
-Like expected, the new rig can handle a turn without any issue but it does get bumby on uneven roads.
+Like expected, the new rig can handle a turn without any issue but it does get bumpy on uneven roads.
 Fortunately for us  the scene in question did not involve any high speed pursuits or racing on unpaved roads!
 So we avoided the worst of the shaking.
-I was going to go handheld inside the car too, so for this specific scene I knew the solution would work well and I knew that I could set it up myself in under 10 minutes.
+I was going to go handheld inside the car as well, so for this specific scene I knew the solution would work well and I knew that I could set it up myself in under 10 minutes.
 ## Final version

 Here's how the final version looked when shooting the scene.